 Designers have made beautiful options that can take you from the office to the playground to date night in style.

-Here are our five must-have items to create your mom uniform.
+Here are our five must-have items to create your mom uniform and a capsule wardrobe you'll use for years.

 1. Loose fitting, long top